Project Overview

 Project Background

-Bellingham Public Library’s largest facility, the Central Library, was built in 1950 and was last renovated in 1985.
-For over twenty years, our community has debated the need for an updated facility that reflects the high value Bellingham residents place on education, stories, access, and opportunity.
-Now, at last, we are on a path to renovate our mid-Century building for a new generation.
+“For over twenty years, our community has debated the need for an updated facility that reflects the high value Bellingham residents place on education, stories, access, and opportunity.
+Now, at last, we are on a path to renovate our mid-Century building for a new generation,” explains Bellingham Public Library Director Rebecca Judd.

 Project Scope

-- new windows that meet the City’s Climate Action goals of increased energy efficiency,
+- New windows that meet the City’s Climate Action goals of increased energy efficiency,

 - ADA door upgrade for the children’s entrance to increase access for our youngest readers.